mbcienz/Autonomous-Driving-System-in-Carla-Simulation-Environment/README.md

 # CARLA Simulation — Automatic Control L6

 This project enables a CARLA simulation for automatic vehicle control along a predefined route, using Docker containers and a web interface to visualize the front camera.
+Refer to Project.pdf for detailed explaination of the entire system.

 ---